 Image by Gryffindor

-- Founded in 1886, the Church of St. Francis de Sales is a notable neo-Gothic building in Manhattan.
+Founded in 1886, St. Francis de Sales Church is a notable neo-Gothic building in Manhattan.
 It is distinguished by its stained glass windows, created by the Mayer studios of Munich.
 These windows stand out for their quality and the unique way they illuminate the church’s interior, offering visitors a memorable visual experience.
 The church’s architecture, including its windows, showcases its historical and artistic importance in the city.

 -